 There are no mandatory requirements in relation to the language of contracts concluded between professionals.
 However, legalized translations into Romanian are necessary for court proceedings purposes.
 For contracts concluded with consumers, Romanian language is mandatory.

 The agreement can be executed in any language.
 However, for agreements concluded with Russian consumers (B2C), the Russian version is necessary as its absence may entail the risk of consumer claims based on "lack of information on the goods."
-Also, Russian counterparties may request a Russian translation for administrative purposes (such as tax inspections).
+In addition, Russian counterparties may request a Russian translation for administrative purposes, such as for tax inspections.

 Generally, there is no legal requirement to execute contracts in Arabic, although there are exceptions.
 It is however important to bear in mind that, if brought before the KSA courts/authorities, contracts and related documentation will need to be in the Arabic language or translated into Arabic by a certified translator.